benwhalley/just-enough-r/docs/anova.md

 - If you have repeated measures, your data are perfectly balanced, and you have no missing values then [use `afex::car_aov()`](#repeated-measures).

-- If you want a repeated measures Anova but your data are not balanced, or you have missing data, use [linear mixed models](#multilevel-models) instead via the `lme4::` package.
+- If you think you want a repeated measures Anova but your data are not balanced, or you have missing data, use [linear mixed models](#multilevel-models) instead via the `lme4::` package.

-#### But what about [insert favourite R package for Anova]? {- .explainer}

-Lots of people like `ez::ezANOVA` and other similar packages.
-My problem with `ezANOVA` is that it doesn't use formulae to define the model and for this reason encourages people to think of Anova as something magical and separate from linear models and regression in general.

-This guide is called 'just enough R', so I've chosen to show only `car::Anova` because I find this the most transparent method to explain.
-Using formulae to specify the model reinforces a technique which is useful in many other contexts.